What is the scalar (dot) product of two vectors, and what does it measure?

 What this dot point is asking

-NESA wants you to compute the scalar (dot) product of two vectors using either the component formula or the geometric formula, recognise its meaning as a measure of alignment, and use it to find the angle between vectors and to test orthogonality.
+NESA wants you to compute the scalar (dot) product of two vectors using either the component formula or the geometric formula, understand it as a measure of how much two vectors point the same way, and use it for the two jobs it does in this course: finding the angle between vectors, and testing whether they are perpendicular.
+The dot product is also the engine of the next dot point, projection, and shows up constantly in geometric proofs, so it is worth knowing cold.

 The answer